 Wrap Gifts Together

 As a form of bonding activity, you can ask your parents to help you wrap the Christmas presents for children the night before the festivities.
 Not only will it help improve your relationship, but it will also allow your parents to practice their hand and eye coordination.
-If your parents love making personalized greeting cards, you can have them write one for each family member.
+If your parents love making personalized greeting cards, you can have them write one for each family member, or teach them how to make a fun video greeting card.

 Spending quality time with our senior parents can boost their overall well being.
 They will feel wanted and appreciated for their contributions.
 It will also make them think that they still have a purpose in life, and there is a reason why they should be living the best of their lives.